David Ragan

 David Lee Ragan (born December 24, 1985) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Cup Series, driving the No. 15 Ford Mustang for Rick Ware Racing, and is also an analyst for NASCAR on Fox on NASCAR Race Hub.
+He last competed part-time in the NASCAR Cup Series, driving the No. 60 Ford Mustang Dark Horse for RFK Racing, and is also an analyst for NASCAR on Fox on NASCAR Race Hub.

 Ragan was born in Unadilla, Georgia, the son of former racer Ken Ragan, and began his racing career racing in the Bandolero Series at age 12.
 Four years later, he began competing in the Goody's Dash Series with Cam Strader.
 After one year, he moved to the Legends Pro-Division to race for Mark Martin.
-He concluded the season by finishing fourth in the point standings.
-At age 18, Ragan began racing in the Camping World Truck Series, Nationwide Series, and the ARCA Racing Series.
+He finished the season by finishing fourth in the point standings.
+At age 18, Ragan began racing in the Camping World Truck Series, the Nationwide Series, and the ARCA Racing Series.

 In 2007, he moved up to the Sprint Cup Series, replacing Mark Martin in the No. 6, and driving for Roush Fenway Racing.
-Between 2007 and 2011, he has recorded 30 top-tens in the series.
+Between 2007 and 2011, he recorded 30 top tens in the series.
 On July 2, 2011, Ragan won his first career Sprint Cup Series race, the Coke Zero 400 at Daytona International Speedway.
 His second win, the Aaron's 499 at Talladega Superspeedway in May 2013, was also the first win for Front Row Motorsports.

 Racing career

 1996–2002

 Ragan was born in Unadilla, Georgia in December 1985, the son of former racer Ken Ragan.
-Ragan started his racing career in the Bandolero Series at age 12.
+Ragan started his racing career in the Bandolero Series at the age of twelve.
 During the following year, he won twelve races and the National Championship.
 In 1999, he won the National Championship for the second time.
 In 2001, Ragan began racing in the Goody's Dash Series with Cam Strader.
 During the season, the two built late models for Ragan to use in 2002.
 In 2002, he began racing in the Legends Pro-Division for Mark Martin.
 At the end of the season, he finished fourth in the final point standings.